-Since our inception, we have not generated any revenue from product sales and have incurred net losses and negative cash flows from our operations.
+Since our inception, we have not generated any revenue from product sales and have incurred annual net losses and negative cash flows from our operations.
 We have financed our operations since inception through sales of our convertible preferred stock and the sale of our common stock in our IPO, as well as in subsequent offerings of our common stock noted below.

-As of June 30, 2022, we had cash, cash equivalents, marketable securities and restricted cash of \$54.4 million.
+As of September 30, 2022, we had cash, cash equivalents and marketable securities of \$39.5 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.

 On March 25, 2021, we closed a follow-on public offering in which we sold 2,033,899 shares of common stock at a public offering price of \$14.75 per share, resulting in net proceeds of \$28.1 million after deducting underwriting discounts and commissions and offering expenses.
-On July 5, 2022, we closed a follow-on public offering in which we sold 12,000,000 shares of common stock at a public offering price of \$2.10 per share.
-On July 8, 2022 we sold an additional 1,575,000 shares of common stock, pursuant to the partial exercise of the underwriter's over-allotment option resulting in total net proceeds of \$26.8 million after deducting underwriting discounts, commissions and offering expenses.
+In July, 2022, we closed a follow-on public offering in which we sold 13,575,000 shares of common stock at a public offering price of \$2.10 per share resulting in total net proceeds of \$26.9 million after deducting underwriting discounts, commissions and offering expenses.